Information Sharing Policy

 What does this mean for St. Thomas Students?

 The HEA applies specifically to FAFSA data and financial aid information, and does not include any provision to allow students to authorize the release of this financial aid information to many entities.
 Due to HEA restrictions, the financial aid office will not disclose information collected on your FAFSA, your financial aid award or eligibility to any third-party person or entity requesting this data on your behalf.
-With your written authorization, the financial aid office may disclose this information to scholarship providers outside of the institution.
+With your written authorization, the financial aid office may disclose this outside of the institution if the organization is providing you with assistance to cover any part of the cost of attendance (Tuition, Fees, Housing, Meals, Transporation, Books/Supplies).
+The authorization must specify which item(s) in the cost of attendance are the target for the assistance being received.